oracle/docker-images/OracleFMWInfrastructure/README.md

 	SQL> alter user sys identified by MYDBPasswd container=all;

+### Build the FMW Infrastructure Image
+There are two Dockerfiles to build the FMW Infrastructure Image, one creates the domain in a volume in the host and one persists a domain inside of a Docker image.

+  1. To build the `12.2.1.x` FMW Infrastructure image, run: er ps

+  2. Verify you now have this image in place with:

+	`$ docker images`

 #### Start the container
 Start a container from the image created in step 1.
-You can override the default values of the following parameters during runtime with the `-e` option:
+You can override the default values of the following parameters during runtime with the `-e` option.
+For your convinience you can set the environment variables by running 'setEnv.sh`  before running the admin server or managed server containers.
+The default values of the environment variables are:

       * `ADMIN_NAME`                  (default: `AdminServer`)
       * `ADMIN_LISTEN_PORT`           (default: `7001`)
+      * `ADMIN_HOST`                  (default: `InfraAdminContainer`)
       * `DOMAIN_NAME`                 (default: `infra_domain`)
       * `ADMINISTRATION_PORT_ENABLED` (default: `true`)
       * `ADMINISTRATION_PORT`         (default: `9002`)
+      * `MANAGED_NAME`                (default: `infraServer1`)
       * `MANAGEDSERVER_PORT`          (default: `8001`)
+      * `RCUPREFIX`                   (default: `INFRA01`)

+**NOTE**: For security, the Administration port 9002 is enabled by default, before running the container in WebLogic 12.2.1.3 the patch 27117282 must be applied.
+Please download the patch and apply it after you have built the 12.2.1.3 image.
+You can follow the sample https://github.com/oracle/docker-images/tree/master/OracleFMWInfrastructure/samples/12213-patch to see how to patch.
+An alternative is to not enable Administration port when you issue the docker run command, set `ADMINISTRTATION_PORT_ENABLED` to false.
+If you intend to run these images in production, then you must change the Production Mode to `production`.
+When you set the `DOMAIN_NAME`, the `DOMAIN_HOME=/u01/oracle/user_projects/domains/$DOMAIN_NAME`.

+  Start a container to launch the Administration and Managed Servers from the image created in step 1.

-  The environment variables used to configure the `InfraDomain` are defined in the `infraDomain.env.list` file.
-In `infraDomain.env.list`, replace the values.
-Make sure you have created the domain.properties file as described above with the credentials to the Admin server and the database.
-Call `docker run` from the `dockerfiles/12.2.1.x` directory where the `infraDomain.env.list` file is located and pass in the file name at runtime.
+  The environment variables used to configure and run the `infra_domain` are defined and set in the `./dockerfiles/12.2.1.x/properties/setEnv.sh` file.
+Replace environment variables in `setEnv.sh` and run the script, it will set `${ENV_ARG}`.
+Call `docker run`, for you convinience we provide two scripts to run containers `./dockerfiles/12.2.1.x/run_admin_server.sh' and `./dockerfiles/12.2.1.x/run_managed_server.sh'.

+  Set the environment variables:

+        `$ ./setEnv.sh`

   To run an Administration Server container, call:

-	`$ docker run -d -p 9001:7001 --network=InfraNET -v `HOST PATH where thedomain.properties file is`:/u01/oracle/properties -v `HOST PATH where you map domain configuration`:/u01/oracle/user_projects/domains --name InfraAdminContainer --env-file ./infraDomain.env.list -e ADMINISTRATION_PORT_ENABLED=true -e DOMAIN_NAME=infra_domain oracle/fmw-infrastructure:12.2.1.X`
+        `docker run -d -p 9001:7001 --name InfraAdminContainer  --network=InfraNET -v `HOST PATH where you put domain.properties`:/u01/oracle/properties -v `HOST volume where you persist the domain configuration`:/u01/oracle/user_projects/domains ${ENV_ARG} oracle/fmw-infrastructure:12.2.1.x`

   To run a Managed Server container, call:

-	`$ docker run -d -p 9801:8001 --network=InfraNET --volumes-from InfraAdminContainer --name InfraManagedContainer --env-file ./infraDomain.env.list oracle/fmw-infrastructure:12.2.1.x startManagedServer.sh`
+	`$ docker run -d -p 9801:8001 --name InfraManagedContainer --network=InfraNET --volumes-from InfraAdminContainer -v `HOST PATH where you put domain.properties`:/u01/oracle/properties ${ENV_ARG} oracle/fmw-infrastructure:12.2.1.x startManagedServer.sh`

   Access the Administration Console: